0xjrr/plush-compliler/README.md

 # PLush Compiler

-Welcome to the official repository for the PLush Compiler, developed as part of the compilers course.
+Welcome to my repository for the PLush Compiler, developed as part of the compilers course.
 This compiler is designed to translate PLush programming language code into executable machine code.
 PLush is a simple programming language designed to teach the fundamentals of programming language design and compiler construction.
+The extension `.pl` is used for PLush source files.

 ## Author